sparksmith/evo-kata/README.md

     -> Ignore punctuation

-    -> 1 run of the application creates 1 paragraph
+    -> 1 run of the application creates 1 block of text (paragraph)

 Concepts: